graasp/graasp-lab-symmetrical-figures/README.md

 # Graasp Lab Symmetrical Figures

-The lab allows the learner to identify the tools needed to draw symmetrical figures with respect to a point or relative to a line.(The drawing is not yet possible in this version)
+The lab allows the learner to identify the tools needed to draw symmetrical figures with respect to a point or relative to a line(The drawing is not yet possible in this version).

-This Lab was created using [Graasp App Starter React](https://github.com/react-epfl/graasp-app-starter-react)
+This Lab was created using [Graasp App Starter React](https://github.com/react-epfl/graasp-app-starter-react).

 ![image](https://github.com/graasp/graasp-lab-symmetrical-figures/blob/38/update-readme/public/preview.png)
 ## Topic